mozilla/uniffi-rs/docs/manual/src/udl/enumerations.md

 };
 ```

+These fields do not currently support default values in UDL,
+but defaults are available to proc-macros.

 ## Remote, non-exhaustive enums

 One corner case is an enum that's defined in another crate and has the [non_exhaustive` attribute](https://doc.rust-lang.org/reference/attributes/type_system.html#the-non_exhaustive-attribute).